 Bill Champlin, who co-founded the legendary Bay Area band the Sons of Champlin, is perhaps best known for his nearly three decades as a member of Chicago.
 But he had already collected a pair of Grammy awards before joining Chicago, first for “After the Love Is Gone” (a hit for Earth, Wind and Fire) and then for “Turn Your Love Around” (George Benson).

-Chicago, meanwhile, was a shadow of the group that had once reeled off a string of 12 platinum and multi-platinum albums.
-The 1978 death of original guitarist Terry Kath had thrown the group into a tailspin that it didn’t pull out of commercially until Champlin helped bring in producer David Foster prior to the release of Chicago 16.
+Chicago, meanwhile, was a shadow of the brassy group that had once reeled off a string of 12 platinum and multi-platinum albums.
+The 1978 death of original guitarist Terry Kath had thrown Chicago into a tailspin that it didn’t pull out of commercially until Champlin helped bring in producer David Foster prior to the release of Chicago 16.
 Champlin would eventually become the face of the band, singing lead on three of the four hit singles from Chicago 19.
 That included the chart-topping “Look Away,” which ranked No. 1 on Billboard’s 1989 year-end Hot 100.

 By 2008, however, Champlin and the group seemed to be going in opposite directions.
 He was at work on a new solo album, even as Chicago trudged on — having released just three albums of original material during the previous 20 years.
 Champlin had been reduced to a single feature spot during recent tour stops.
 Chicago, still on the road, announced Champlin’s sudden departure as he celebrated 2008’s well-received No Place Left To Fall.

 Champlin, in the latest SER Sitdown, makes it clear that he didn’t quit.
 “I was fired two days after the American release of my album,” he told us.
 “It made me look like an asshole that I would walk away in the middle of the tour.
 I had no idea that would happen, though I should have seen it coming.
 It was a lot of things.”